RenedeK/Getting-and-claining-data/README.md

 Included in this repository are **4** files:

-- `README.md` - this file providing the overview of the project and files included in this repository
+- `README.md` - this file provides an overview of the project and files included in this repository

-- `Codebook.md` - describes all of the variables
+- `Codebook.md` - describes the variables

-- `run_analysis.R` - script that downloads the provided data, processed it, and outputs the clean dataset
+- `run_analysis.R` - code that downloads the data, processes it, and uploads a clean dataset

 - `UCI HAR Tidy Averages Dataset.txt` - final tidy dataset with the average values of each variable for each activity and each subject